FoundryApp/foundry-cli/README.md

   # You can use both the direct and 'geFromProd' approach simultaneously
   # The final documents will be a merge of these

-  # To create a collection or a document that is inside another collection:
+  # To create a nested collection:
   - collection: collection/doc-id/subcollection
     docs:
       - id: doc-in-subcollection